-The DIY director’s latest bout of psychosexual titillation feels undercooked, offering the thin story of a young, married actress struggling to reconcile her feelings for her studly co-star.
+The Academy defines a feature as any film that exceeds 40 minutes, by which modest standard Joe Swanberg’s opus minimus “Alexander the Last” ably qualifies, though unsuspecting auds will surely argue otherwise.
+At a slight 72 minutes, the DIY director’s latest bout of psychosexual titillation (which is being made available on-demand in conjunction with its SXSW fest premiere) feels undercooked, offering the thin story of a young, married actress struggling to reconcile her feelings for her studly co-star.
 Still, as mumblecore gains momentum in the press, the pic seems poised to deliver Swanberg’s widest exposure yet.

 “Alexander the Last” marks a shift for Swanberg, who cast a more professional ensemble than usual but directs them in the customary manner, forgoing a formal script in favor of his trademark collaborative, improvisatory process.
 Though helmer does not appear in the film, his semi-autobiographical inclinations certainly shape the premise, which concerns the challenges actors face in delivering a convincing romantic performance on stage or screen without compromising their relationship with a real-life mate (several of his past pics featured the director getting intimate with actresses other than his wife, to whom this film is dedicated).